 Carrot pullers from Texas, Oklahoma, Missouri, Arkansas and Mexico.
 "We come from all states and we can't make a dollar in this field noways. [sic] Working from seven in the morning until twelve noon, we earn an average of thirty-five cents."
 California, February 1937 (Dorothea Lange/Library of Congress )

 Documentary photographer Dorothea Lange had a favorite saying: "A camera is a tool for learning how to see without a camera."

-And perhaps no one did more to reveal the human toll of the Great Depression than Lange, who was born on this day in 1895.
+And perhaps no one did more to reveal the human toll of the Great Depression than Lange, who was born on May 27, 1895.
 Her photographs gave us an unflinching — but also deeply humanizing — look at the struggles of displaced farmers, migrant laborers, sharecroppers and others at the bottom of the American farm economy as it reeled through the 1930s.

 Lange worked for the Farm Security Administration in the 1930s, chronicling rural poverty across America and the agency's efforts to provide relief.

 Her most famous photo is often referred to as "Migrant Mother."
 Shot in 1936 at a campsite full of unemployed pea pickers in Nipomo, Calif., the image features Florence Owen Thompson, a poor farmworker flanked by two of her seven children, while a third, a baby wrapped in burlap, rests on her lap.

 Freezing rain had destroyed the pea crop.
 Thompson and her kids "had been living on frozen vegetables from the surrounding fields, and birds that the children killed," Lange wrote in her notes.
 "She had just sold the tires from her car to buy food."

 But you don't need to read Lange's notes to sense this desperation.
 So much is conveyed in the worry etched on Thompson's face, worn far beyond her 32 years at the time the photo was taken.